quangv/docs/src/doc/manual/development/monaca_cli/pairing_debugging.rst

 From the PC
 ^^^^^^^^^^^^^^^^^^^^

-In the same command window on your PC which you are running :ref:`monaca_livesync` command, please use the following command to stop the pairing/break the livesync process between your PC and Monaca Debugger:
+In the same command window on your PC which you are running :ref:`monaca_debug` command, please use the following command to stop the pairing/break the debug process between your PC and Monaca Debugger:

   .. code-block:: bash